testbenchcc/gadget/README.md

 ```

-Replace `/path/to/your/script.sh` with the actual path to your script.
 Then, reload the systemd manager configuration and enable the service to start on boot:

 ```bash